mdbergmann/knx-conn/README.md

           (terpri))))))
 ```

 The listener function takes one argument which is the received tunnelling request object (`knx-tunnelling-request`).
-The listener function filters for an `L_Data.ind` message code and for a specific destination group-address (GA), "0/0/4" here, which is a specific light in room xyz.
+This listener function implementation filters for an `L_Data.ind` message code and for a specific destination group-address (GA), "0/0/4" here, which is a specific light in room xyz.
 The manual filtering is a bit combersome and some laters versions might improve on that, but it works.

 Now the listener function must be registered.
 There are two ways to do this:

 1. the `knx-conn-init` allows to specify a list of listener functions up-front via parameter
-2. after initialization of `knx-conn-init` register each listener function via `add-tunnelling-request-listener like so:
+2. after initialization of `knx-conn-init` register each listener function via `add-tunnelling-request-listener` like so:

 ```lisp
 (knx-client:add-tunnelling-request-listener